BLCM/bl3cabinetsorter/static_pages/Home.md

 Welcome!

-The ModCabinet wiki exists to provide a slightly-easier way of browsing through the Borderlands 2/TPS mods hosted on the
+The ModCabinet wiki exists to provide a slightly-easier way of browsing through the Borderlands 3 mods hosted on the
-[BLCMods Github](https://github.com/BLCM/BLCMods) -- all nicely arranged in categories rather than just organized by author.
+[bl3mods Github](https://github.com/BLCM/bl3mods) -- all nicely arranged in
+categories rather than just organized by author.

-Note that in addition to this github, another common place to find BL2/TPS mods is Nexusmods -- you can find some more links to those resources on [borderlandsmodding.com](http://borderlandsmodding.com/finding-mods/).
+Note that in addition to this github, another common place to find BL3 mods is Nexusmods -- you can find some more links to those resources on [borderlandsmodding.com](http://borderlandsmodding.com/finding-mods/).